 2. All notices required by s.
-120.54(3)(a), showing the text of all rules proposed for consideration or a reference to the location in the Florida Administrative Weekly where the text of the proposed rules is published.
+120.54(3)(a), showing the text of all rules proposed for consideration.

 3. All notices of public meetings, hearings, and workshops conducted in accordance with the provisions of s.
 120.525, including a statement of the manner in which a copy of the agenda may be obtained.